analogdevicesinc/ai8x-training/README.md

 In all cases, ensure that the quantizer writes out a checkpoint file that the Network Loader can read.

-### Adding Datasets and New Networks to the Training Process
+### Adding New Network Models and New Datasets to the Training Process

+The following step is needed to add new network models:

+1. Implement a new network model (see `models/ai84net.py` for an example).
+The file must include the `models` data structure that describes the model (name, inputs, and dimensions). `models` can list multiple models in the same file.

-The following steps are needed to add new data formats and networks:
+The following steps are needed for new data formats and datasets:

 1. Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
-2. Implement a new network model (see `ai84net.py` for an example).
-3. Add data loader and network model to `train.py`.
+See `datasets/mnist.py` for an example.
+3. Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
+The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.

-4. Train the new network with the new data.
-See `go_cifar.sh` for a command line example.
+Train the new network/new dataset.
+See `go_mnist.sh` for a command line example.

 ---